 This page references visa categories that are relevant to our current and admitted students.
 Some of the information here is specific to MIT policy and therefore may not apply to students attending other schools.
 For a complete list of non-immigrant visa types, please refer to the DOS website.

 Please see content below regarding the following student visa types and basic key information concerning each visa type (scroll down to section or click on link below):

-If you have completed the course of studies as described on the I-20 and any authorized practical training, you are allowed an additional 60 days in the US to prepare for departure from the U.S. or to transfer to another school.
+If you have completed the course of studies as described on the Form I-20 and any authorized practical training, you are allowed an additional 60 days in the U.S. to prepare for departure from the U.S. or to transfer to another school.

 Spouse and/or children under the age of 21 who wish to accompany or join the primary student (F) visa holder in the U.S. for the duration of his/her stay require student dependent visas.
 F-2 dependents are not eligible to study full-time or work under any circumstances.

 Exchange Visitor (Student category) – The majority of your funding must come from non-personal, non-family funds.
 Depending on your country of legal permanent residence, whether you receive government funding, and whether your field of study is on a “skills list”, you may be subject to a 2-year physical home presence or home residency requirement, which generally means you are required to return home for 2 years after completing your studies and work on the student visa.
 J-1 visa holders may be eligible for on-campus or off-campus employment during or after their program of study.
 Full-time study is required during the academic year.

 After the period of time specified on your Form DS-2019 has completed, you also have a period of 30 days for domestic travel and/or to prepare for and depart from the U.S.